Who We Serve

 95% of our seniors graduate in a neighborhood where fewer than 60% of adults have a high school diploma

-1,200 annual volunteer hours by APCH teens giving back to their community through programs like Teens Taking Action, Peer Mentoring Groups, and Service Days
+APCH teens contribute hundreds of hours annually to their community through programs like Teens Taking Action, Peer Mentoring Groups, and Service Days.

 As the first and most important teachers for their children, many parents in South Central struggle against poverty and neighborhood dangers to provide a foundation of social, emotional and physical safety and well-being.